How Small Giant Games got acquired by Zynga and lived to tell the tale

 But given that most acquisitions fail, it was also a huge risk for both sides.
 How can one company buy another without quashing the culture and creativity that made it a success?

-I discussed this subject recently with Matt Bromberg, COO of Zynga, and Timo Soininen, co-founder and CEO of Small Giant Games, on stage at the Slush technology conference in Helsinki, Finland.
+I discussed this subject recently with Zynga COO Matt Bromberg and Timo Soininen, a cofounder and CEO of Small Giant Games, onstage at the recent Slush technology conference in Helsinki, Finland.

-Small Giant Games struck gold with its Empires & Puzzles game.
+Small Giant Games struck gold with Empires & Puzzles.
 After launching the game in 2017, the company raised raised $41 million in February 2018.
 One year ago, Zynga announced it was acquiring 80% of Small Giant Games for $560 million, with the rest to be purchased in the coming years based on performance.

 But as much as the deal validated Small Giant Games, it also marked the last confirmation of Zynga’s comeback.
 After going public in 2011, Zynga fizzled out and seemed to be in a deadly tailspin.
 But Frank Gibeau, a former Electronic Arts executive, righted the ship after becoming CEO in 2016, getting it back to breakeven and growing again.

 That growth included acquisitions.
-Bromberg said that buying other companies was only possible after Zynga got it’s own house in order.
+Bromberg said that buying other companies was only possible after Zynga got its own house in order.

 “When I joined the company, a little more than three years ago, the company was essentially worthless in the stock market.
 Which is to say the stock was worth about as much as the cash we had,” Bromberg said.
 “Buying companies was not the first thing we thought about it.
 In general, it’s a terrible idea to try to fix your own problems by buying another company.
 No great company would want to be a part of your company if you’ve got a lot of problems yourself.”